OpenZeppelin/defender-templates/defender/governor-bravo-automation/README.md

 ## Optimizations

 During the first run of the Autotask, it will scan from proposal zero to `proposalCount`.
 It will then check the status of each.
-Proposals in a terminal state (canceled, defeated, executed, or expired) will be stored in the `proposalIdsToIgnore` variable using the Defender KVStore.
+Proposals in a terminal state (Canceled, Defeated, Executed, or Expired) will be stored in the `proposalIdsToIgnore` variable using the Defender KVStore.
 Future scans will skip over these proposals to reduce the number of blockchain calls.